KieranGib/Security-Analysis-Data-Parser/README.md

 Scoll functionality missing

 This project uses Jquery Terminal for the core console functionality along with Bootstrap for CSS and HTML formatting.

-Note: Currently this repo is does not contain code used until I am authorized to publish.